-With regard to blur estimation, our work is immediately usable in spatially-varying blur strength estimation in the pixel level.
-The example in Fig. 1 shows slight blurriness commonly occurs.
-The relative blurriness estimation actually carries the scene depth estimation which avails many tasks.
+With regard to blur estimation, our work contributes in spatially-varying blur strength estimation in the pixel level.
+The relative blurriness estimation actually carries the scene depth estimation, which avails many tasks.
 Besides, depth itself forms vital data to help object recognition and classification.
 Our work does not need to capture extra depth data.
 As long as slight blur exists, a single image is enough to infer usable depth.
 We will show several results later.